hteibler/G8resource/README.md

 # G8resource
-get excel out of Resource consumption
+create an excelsheet out of Resource consumption info by start and end date per account